llvm/circt/docs/VerilogGeneration.md

    declaration when possible.
  * `printDebugInfo` (default=`false`).
 If true, emit additional debug information (e.g. inner symbols) into comments.
+ * `disallowMuxInlining` (default=`false`).
+If true, every mux expression is spilled to a wire.
+   This is used to avoid emitting deeply nested mux expressions to improve readability.
  * `wireSpillingHeuristic` (default=`spillNone`).
 This controls extra wire spilling performed in PrepareForEmission to improve readability and debuggability.
 It is possible to combine several heuristics by specifying `wireSpillingHeuristic` multiple times.